chaewonkong/chaewonkong/README.md

 # 👨🏾‍💻 chaewonkong

 **An engineer.** <br />
-Loves to be called as an engineer, because I always believed, and still believe now that engineer is the most coolest job in the world.
+Loves to be called as an engineer, because I always believe that engineer is the coolest job in the world.

 For me, **an engineer is a person who solves difficult problems by using appropriate technologies.**